What are adaptogens?

 Regulate the hormonal balance

 This leafy member of the mint family is known in Hindu mythology as an incarnation of the Goddess Tulsi, offering divine protection.
 As well as increasing circulation, aiding digestion and helping to protect against seasonal malaise, holy basil is also good for calming busy minds.
+Try our Tulsi Clarity tea and discover the restorative power of adaptogenic herbs.

 The super-spice par excellence.
 High in flavonoids and with over 6,000 clinical studies attesting to its ability to protect and nourish the body, it prevents ageing, improves circulation, reduces inflammation, heals wounds and protects the liver and bowels.
 It has gained the reputation of one of nature’s most potent remedies for many of today’s health challenges.